 Jewish tradition has much to say regarding the sacrifice of Isaac, along with how old he was when it happened.
 Some of their statements have partial truth in them while others are not supported at all by the Old Testament.
 For example, the tradition of the Rabbis claims that Satan suggested to God that Abraham be tested through his son Isaac.
 This, of course, is nowhere supported in Scripture.

-The ancient tradition of Jewish Rabbis, as stated in the 1906 Jewish Encyclopedia, declares that the assumed death of Isaac caused his mother Sarah to perish.
+An ancient tradition of Jewish Rabbis states that the assumed death of Abraham's son caused his mother Sarah to perish (1906 Jewish Encyclopedia).
 They believe (without Biblical support) she died when she discovered, after Abraham and son left for Mount Moriah (Genesis 22:2), what was her husband's true goal that justified his travel.
-This logic, coupled with the fact that Sarah gave birth to Isaac when she was ninety years old (Genesis 17:17), and perished when she was 127 (Genesis 23:1), leads to their conclusion that this event happened at the age of thirty-seven.
+This logic, coupled with the fact that Sarah gave birth to Isaac when she was ninety (possibly 91) years old (Genesis 17:17), and perished when she was 127 (Genesis 23:1), leads to their conclusion that this event happened at the age of thirty-seven.

-In Genesis 22:1 it states that "after these things" God tested Abraham by commanding the sacrifice of Isaac.
+In Genesis 22:1 it states that "after these things" God tested Abraham by commanding the sacrifice of his son Isaac (which is profoundly symbolic of God offering His Son Jesus as a sacrifice).
 We also know he lived in the land of Palestine "many days" (Genesis 21:34) after the birth of his son.
 In Biblical terms a day often refers to a year, so how many years Abraham lived there is anyone's guess, but "many" days (years) would likely indicate at least ten and likely more.

-It is almost certain, however, that Isaac was a teenager, maybe even twenty years old or more, when he was to be sacrificed.
-We have reason to draw this conclusion since the Bible says Abraham not only placed a large amount of wood on his back for the sacrificial offering, he also made him carry it both TO and UP Mount Moriah (Genesis 22:2, 6).
+Our timeline of Jacob and Joseph shows Isaac was fifteen years old when he was to be sacrificed.
+We have reason to draw this conclusion since the Bible says Abraham not only placed a large amount of wood on his back for the sacrificial offering, he also made him carry it both to and up Mount Moriah (Genesis 22:2, 6).
 The strength and stamina required to carry this strenuous load would be something a small boy would not be able to handle!